thepastaknight/comp2511-25t1-tute/README.md

 # Tutorials Solutions - 25T1 COMP2511 T13A

-Contact me at matty.awad03@gmail.com if you have any isues.
+Contact me at matty.awad03@gmail.com if you have any issues.